Gainium Logo

 • Be aware of backtesting biases.
 Overfitting is a common bias that can occur when backtesting.
 Overfitting occurs when the strategy has been over-optimized to match the backtest data too closely, and therefore it will be very different of future performance.
 To avoid overfitting, it is important to test your trading strategy on a variety of data sets and to not make any assumptions about how the market will behave in the future.

 • Take into account slippage and fees.
-When backtesting, most people do not take into account slippage and trading fees, which can eat into your profits.
-Make sure to factor these in when backtesting so that you have a more accurate idea of how your strategy would perform in the real world.
+Most people do not consider slippage and trading fees when backtesting, which can eat into your profits.
+When backtesting, make sure to factor these in to give you a more accurate idea of how your strategy would perform in the real world.

 Performing a backtest in Gainium

-With Ganium you can backtest your bot configuration right from the bot creation page, so you can get a sense of past performance.
-This way, you can make the necessary adjustments and deploy your bot when you are satisfied with the backtesting results.
+With Ganium you can backtest your bot configuration right from the bot creation page to get a sense of past performance.
+This way, you can make the necessary adjustments and deploy your bot when satisfied with the backtesting results.

 backtesting1.png